Travel Diary: 48 hours in Los Cabos

 Andy and I landed at 3pm on Friday and left at 3pm Sunday, here’s what we did during those 48 hours:

 Once we landed we went straight to Mar Adentro, which is a stunning resort right on the water.
 Literally STUNNING.
+(UPDATE: this hotel changed owners and is now THE VICEROY LOS CABOS).
 It’s V modern, minimal, and chic.
 Right now they’re still finishing construction on the residence portion (barely noticeable) so rates are incredible.
 If you’ve even been contemplating a Los Cabos trip I say go just so you can experience this hotel before it becomes the most expensive hotel in the area.

 Tip: we booked our stay on Hotel Tonight and got an ocean front suit (typically $800) for less than $200.
 I mean, you guys?
 Just look at it: